 - 3. From the drop-down list, select the timeout period (1 hour, 4 hours, 24 hours). - 4.
 Click the Locate button.
-The LED on the disk drive begins to blink. - 5.
-Click Stop to stop blinking the drive immediately.
+The LED on the disk drive(s) begin to blink. - 5.
+To stop blinking the drive(s) immediately, click Stop.

-6. Click Cancel to close the Locate window.

-The LED continues to blink for the duration of the timeout period.
+6. Click Cancel to close the Locate Physical Device window.
+The LED(s) continue to blink for the duration of the timeout period.

-Locating Physical Disks in an Array or Logical Drive
+8.2.2 Locating Physical Disks in an Array or Logical Drive